brettrjones-github/nolimitconnect/docs_for_building/READ_ME_FIRST.txt

 In the USA copywrite infringement penalties can be over a $30,000.00 fine per work infringed and up to 5 years in jail

 Use a VPN if possible.
 NordVPN and ExpressVPN can be used but do not allow port forwarding.
-Port forwarding is required if hosting a network or group and recommended for fastest speed and reliability of connections.
+Port forwarding is required if hosting a network or group or chat room or random connect and is recommended for fastest speed and reliability of connections.

-PureVPN with the port fowarding addon seems to work well on all OS's I tested ( Windows, Linux, Android )

-PrivateVPN has port forwarding and worked well on windows but does not seem to support port forwarding on Android and I could not get PrivateVPN to work with my Linux Mint 19.2 Virtual Box Image.

-For Information about my personal setup read NoLimitDocs/NoLimitConnetAuthorsDocs/NoLimitConnectPrivacyAndAuthorsPersonalSetup.txt
+See VPN_Setup_For_NoLimitConnect.txt for more information about VPNs.